opendcs/opendcs/schema/cwms/README.txt

    Exit from sqlplus.

+8. Start sqlplus as the CWMS_20 user.
+Then execute the following:
+       @cwmsAdmin.sql

+   Exit from sqlplus.

-8. Now run the script:
+9. Now run the shell script:
         installCCP.sh
    This script will use the defines you set to install the CCP and DECODES components under the CCP schema.
 It runs sqlplus several times, executing various SQL scripts from this directory.

-9. DECODES template.
+10. DECODES template.
 At the end of the installCCP.sh script, take note of the choices for creating the DECODES template.
 This must be done for each district that will be using this CWMS database.